Billie Mae Richards: Personal life

 Billie Mae Dinsmore married musician Bill Richards in 1946 in Yorkshire, England; they remained married until their divorce in 1966.
 Together they had four children: Stephen Richards, Judi Richards, a singer-songwriter, Barbara Jayne Richards and Cynthia "Cyndi" Richards-Jamieson.
 She also had 12 grandchildren and 9 great-grandchildren.

 Death

-Richards died on September 10, 2010, at the age of 88 following a stroke.
+Richards died on September 10, 2010, following a stroke, at the age of 88.